 December 14, 2012

-You can watch all three Texas Trailblazer programs below – just use the forward arrow at bottom left of the player window to skip to the next program in the series.
+You can watch previous Texas Trailblazer programs below – just use the forward arrow at bottom left of the player window to skip to the next program in the series.
 For full-screen viewing, click the target icon in the lower right of the video player window.
 Or, you can read more about the Trailblazers in their biographical sketches below.

 With a career in public service that spanned a half century, Judge Harold Barefoot Sanders is remembered for his role in the desegregation of Dallas public schools and for the indelible mark he left on the entire country.
 As Assistant Deputy Attorney General in the Justice Department under President Lyndon Johnson, Sanders guided passage of the Voting Rights Act of 1965 that ended a history of discriminatory voting practices.
 The documentary examines his career as a state lawmaker, member of the Johnson administration and 27 years as a federal judge.